 We thought that Transformers would be the exclusive home for robot dinosaurs for all eternity, but Guerilla Games proved us wrong with Horizon Zero Dawn.
 Set hundreds of years after a mysterious event brought about the end of modern civilization, the game begins as a small-scale adventure focused on mere survival before opening up into a thrilling science fiction epic filled with twists and revelations.

 The writing in Horizon Zero Dawn is so good that it can be easy to overlook how insanely satisfying its combat is.
 Using a variety of bows, protagonist Aloy can take down human enemies as well as enormous dinosaur-like machines, which have weak points that must be exploited.
 Every encounter is a puzzle, and that makes them all the more satisfying.
-It’ll be headed to PC sometime this year.
+It’ll be headed to PC on August 7, 2020.